 Relating it to Europe

-While in Europe, they may not be drilling into protected areas, line is forming for drilling to begin in the Europe’s Northern waters such as the Berants Sea.
+meanwhile in Europe, they may not be drilling into protected areas, a line is forming for drilling to begin in the Europe’s Northern waters such as the Berants Sea.
 Despite the sharp fall of oil production in Europe at the turn of the century.
 The drilling in the North Sea raises concerns with meeting the already dangerous 2°C scenario (while adaptations should aim to be lower than 1.5°C) set out by the Paris Agreement.
 Arguments against it are that it is seen as viable with a coast of oil per barrel at $60.
 Currently at the time of writing this, the price per barrel is sitting at $65.58; just above where it is viable.
 All the while adding to the C02 issues globally.